kamel-usp/pages/learn_dpasp.md

 capital(brazil, brasilia). located_in(brazil, south_america).
 ```

-As you can note from the example above, rules (and facts) are separated by periods.
+As you may note from the example above, rules (and facts) are separated by periods.

 An integrity constraint is the opposite of a fact: its head is empty but its body is not; the atoms
 in the body can never be true.
 For instance, **water can never be dry** or **sugar is never